svtk/kotlin-swift-interopedia/docs/classes/Data class.md

 ## Data class

-Not all features of data classes are preserved.
+Not all features of data classes are preserved, some are renamed.
+Improved interop available with SKIE.

 ### Explanations